ondacaracola photography / Getty Images

 A Headlamp

 In addition to flashlights, Gocke recommends including a headlamp in your emergency kit.
 “Unlike flashlights, headlamps give you hands-free light,” he says.
-Having one on hand when cooking, reading in the dark, doing repairs, or providing first aid can be a game-changer.
+Having one on hand for cooking, reading in the dark, repairs, or first aid can be a game-changer.

 Sanitation Supplies

 Toilet paper and moist wipes can help maintain personal hygiene, especially when plumbing fails.
-And garbage bags not only help manage waste, but they can double as makeshift rain ponchos or ground covers.
+And garbage bags not only help manage waste but can also double as makeshift rain ponchos or ground covers.

 Warm Blankets or Emergency Mylar Blankets